evgeniy-it/widget-bundle/README.md

 * args - function args. json format

 other params:
-* beforeTpl - contents piece of code thst it's showing before item code structure
+* beforeTpl - contents piece of code that is being shown before item code structure
-* afterTpl - contents piece of code thst it's showing after item code structure
+* afterTpl - contents piece of code that is being shown after item code structure

-in the specified template will be availabled those vars:
+in the specified template will be available those vars:
 * item - fetched entity model
 * idx (int) - ordinal Number
 * isFirst (bool) -  if the element is the first